 Kenny’s makes nearly 30 different types of cheese.
 They make American style, European style, Cheddar, and many Signature cheeses (secret family recipes!).
-We ended up buying the Chipotle Colby and the Norwood – which was an intensely flavored white cheese – but honestly they were all amazing.
-Check out all Kenny’s varieties at their Website.
+We ended up buying the Chipotle Colby and the Norwood – which was an intensely flavored white cheese – but honestly, they were all amazing.
+Check out all of Kenny’s varieties at their Website.
 You can taste Kennys farmhouse cheese if you visit too!

 There are downsides to staying at dairy farms.
 If you’re an animal lover, it can be hard to see the animals worked.
 Depending on the farm, the animals might not be as well cared for as you may hope.
 For us, we found a miniature horse that had been practically forgotten about.
 As someone who is super sensitive to animal treatment, it was hard.